 A Nature-Inspired Cottage

-The paint palette, then, would be earth-toned: walls would be aged whitewash or cows-milk cream with accents of green, gold and brown.
-Favorite time-worn furniture, made generations ago of natural wood and handed down, would be found in every room.
-In the kitchen there would be wood countertops and a big farmhouse sink, maybe even a wooden bowl on the counter full of apples from their tree.
-Gathered curtains with tiny flowered prints at every window - you know, nothing fancy.
+The paint palette, then, would be earth-toned: walls, whitewashed or painted cows-milk cream with accents of green, gold and brown.
+Inherited time-worn furniture, made generations ago from carefully chosen old growth trees would be found in every room.
+In the kitchen there would be wood countertops and a big farmhouse sink, maybe even a wooden bowl on the counter full of apples from their orchard.
+Gathered cotton curtains with tiny flowered prints would flutter in the breeze at every window - you know, nothing fancy just simple and pretty.
 After a hard day’s work there would be big leather chairs for reading around a fire and plenty of wool throws to curl up with a cup of tea.
-Nature would have assisted in the decor, of course: a stuffed owl perhaps, bird nests under glass, deer antlers found after last winter’s rut or fresh and dried flowers from the field here and there.
-This house just said to me “I would love to be a well loved home - simple, charming and cozy”.
+Nature would have assisted in the decor, of course.
+A stuffed owl, bird nests under glass, deer antlers found after last winter’s rut and fresh flowers from the field could be discovered around the house here and there.
+This house just said to me “I need to be a well loved home - simple, charming and cozy”.
 And so I believe it is.

 Property Concerns